VK Primorac Kotor

-VK Primorac Kotor is a professional water polo club based in Kotor, Montenegro.
+VPK Primorac is a professional water polo club based in Kotor, Montenegro.
 As of 2021–22 season, it competes in the Montenegrin League and Regional League A1.

 History

+The club was founded in 1922 by Leopold Netović.
+Its first water polo match was played in 1926.
+Until the 1960's team competed in amateur divisions but in 1961 they reached the Yugoslavian first division.
+After a brief succession of promotions and relegations it remained in the top flight of Yugoslavian water polo until the breakup of that competition.
+The teams first major international success was in 1977 when they reached the European cup finals.
+In 1984 the club opened a winter facility.
+In 1986 they won the Yugoslav becoming the league champion and winner of the SFR Yugoslavia cup, achieving a domestic double.

 In 2009, Primorac won the EuroLeague after defeating Pro Recco.
 In 2010, they finished as runner-ups against Pro Recco.